Menditect/documentation/additional/04-knownissues/02-configure-mta/generic-random-error-message.md

 The message could be:

- `An error occured, please contact your system administrator`
+ `An error occured, please contact your system administrator.`

  Or: